Can You Force Someone into Rehab for Using Drugs at Work?

 They consume it in an amount or way that's harmful to themselves or others.

-Before a problem is even found, you should have a list of support groups, other resources, and treatment facilities in the area if someone is suffering from substance abuse.
+Before a problem is even found, you should have a list of support groups, other resources, and treatment facilities in the area or even online therapy providers if someone is suffering from substance abuse.
 Make sure it's available for everyone in your company to view because sometimes an employee can quietly suffer and want to seek help.

 1. Look for Signs